Abdullah Al-Jouei: Al-Taawoun

 After making no appearances for the Marítimo first team, Al-Jouei left Portugal and returned to Saudi Arabia on 3 February 2019.
 He signed a three-year contract with Al-Taawoun.
 He made his debut on 14 March 2019 by coming off the bench in the league match against Al-Fateh.
 That would be his only appearance for Al-Taawoun before being sent on loan to Damac on 21 January 2020.

+Al-Fayha

+After a year without a club, Al-Jouei joined Al-Fayha on 11 August 2025.

 International career

 On 9 October 2017, Al-Jouei made his senior international debut in a friendly match.
 Saudi Arabia beat Jamaica 5–2.
 He came off the bench and scored the 5th goal.